kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ## Basic Querying

-Elasticsearch [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl.html) allows to perform advanced searches in its data.
+Elasticsearch's [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl.html) allows to perform advanced searches in its data.

 Elasticsearch brings **_clauses_ to look for a value in a particular field**.